About Me

 Dog Mum

 When Im not being a therapist you can usually find me hanging out with my beautiful boys Lenny and Sidney.
-They bring so much joy (and mayhem) to my life and love nothing more than a good sprint followed by a snuggle on the sofa.
+They bring so much joy (and mayhem) to my life and love nothing more than a good sprint and snuggles on the sofa.

 A woman with dark brown hair and bangs, wearing a light green shirt and gray sweatpants, sitting cross-legged on a brown chair in a room with patterned wallpaper, holding a book on her lap.